klhuillier/con-error/README.md

 }
 ```

-Without calling `.indent`, there is no guarantee of whitespaces, only that the returned
-string is valid JSON.

-The stack frames are the same as produced by `.stack()`.
+The stack frames are the same as produced by `conError.stack()`.

 ### .indent(number)

-Returns a new CeJsonPrinter with the given indent level. undefined or 0 will return
+Returns a new `CeJsonFormat` with the given indent level.
+Default indentation is 0 (minified).
-a minified form.

-## CePojoPrinter

-Writes a JS object containing the entirety of the ConError's hierarchy.
-This
-is similar to calling `JSON.parse()` with the output of `conError.printers().json().print()`,
-but is not guaranteed to produce exactly the same result.
-The result's constructors will all
-be `Object` and no non-serializable values will be returned, such as DOM elements or functions:
-`$('<div>')` or `() => false`.

-When written in a browser console, this may support property collapsing/expansion.

-## CeStringPrinter

-Writes a string form of the error and stack traces.

-### .highlighted()

-Returns a new instance of this printer that will attempt to add coloring to the output
-string.

-In a browser, this will use CSS styling, and in a terminal this will use ANSI colors.

-## CeMixedPrinter

-This is mostly a subtype of CeStringPrinter, except that when it prints the context objects, it
-will print them as objects and not as serialized forms of the objects.
-In browser consoles, this
-makes them collapsible/expandable.

-### .highlighted()

-Same as `CeStringPrinter`.

-Returns a new instance of this printer that will attempt to add coloring to the output
-string.

-In a browser, this will use CSS styling, and in a terminal this will use ANSI colors.

 ## CeAggregate

 ### .chains()

-This returns an array of new ConError instances where:
+This returns an unsorted array of new ConError instances representing a full stack trace from a root
-- the referent ConError is the head of each chain
-- each leaf in the hierarchy is returned
+cause up to the referent error.

+More specifically, where a "root cause" is either a ConError with no cause, or another thrown type:
+- every element of the array is a ConError with the same message and context as the referent ConError
-- each ConError in the new chain has exactly one child
+- every element of the array has a chain where every ConError instance has exactly zero or one causes
-- each chain ends with an object that is either not a ConError or was a ConError with no cause objects
+- every element of the array ends with an original root cause

-The order of the array is not deterministic.
+- every root cause of the original ConError is returned exactly once

 For example, if B failed because of two async functions, C and D, the returned array
 could contain two ConError instances with hierarchies like this: